emk/rust-uchardet/README.md

 This allows us to keep the library legally unencumbered, and free for everyone to use.

+Contributors include:

+- Boris-Chengbiao Zhou.
+Support for newer upstream `uchardet` libraries and Microsoft Windows, plus the error-chain conversion.
+- Wesley Moore.
+Fixes for Rust beta 2 and OS X.

+Thank you very much for your contributions!

 ### License

 New code in the `rust-uchardet` library is released into the public domain,